-Dr. Richard Corwin, of whom St. Mary-Corwin Hospital was named after, was one of Pueblo’s most influential men of all time.
-Steelworks Center of the West shared this story about him during the 90th anniversary of his passing:
+Story by Steelworks Center of the West – Dr. Richard Corwin, of whom St. Mary-Corwin Hospital was named after, was one of Pueblo’s most influential men of all time.
+This story was written about him during the 90th anniversary of his passing:

 “Dr. Richard Warren Corwin.
 We have posted this steel story before, but thought it was appropriate to post it again to many of our new friends who might have missed it the first time.On April 16, 1881, one year after the steel works began production, Dr. Richard W. Corwin assumed his position as Chief Surgeon of the Colorado Coal and Iron Company (precursor to the Colorado Fuel & Iron Company.)Corwin was born on a farm in Binghampton, New York and spent his youth at Narrowsburg, on the Delaware River and in rural Virginia.